vsoronia/Markov_Processes/README.md

 States forming cycles are grouped into recurrent classes.
 These classes are sets of states where each state can be revisited from any other state within the same class.
 States not involved in any cycle are identified as transient states.

-## Practical Applications of Markov Analysis

-Markov chains and processes are widely used in various fields due to their ability to model random systems with memoryless properties.
-Some practical applications include:

-1. **Finance**: Modeling stock prices and market behaviors to predict future trends.
-2. **Queueing Theory**: Analyzing customer service processes in banks, supermarkets, and call centers to optimize service efficiency.
-3. **Natural Language Processing**: Implementing text prediction and autocomplete features in search engines and messaging apps.
-4. **Genetics**: Studying the sequence of genes and their mutations over generations.
-5. **Weather Forecasting**: Predicting weather patterns based on current conditions.
-6. **Internet Page Ranking**: Google's PageRank algorithm uses Markov chains to rank web pages in search results.

 ## Results

 For the given 7x7 transition matrix, the results are: